 In some ways 2:Hrs follows a very British comedic tradition.
 Two journalists – like an Aldi version of David Walliams and Matt Lucas, the packaging and contents nearly the same but not quite – chase Tim and his friends down.
 They’re very funny at times, and far too much at others.

 A teacher spouts what she thinks is cool kid talk; not particularly original, though she does manage the most natural-looking pratfall I’ve seen in a long while.
 And there’s a thuggish gallery owner with ART tattooed across his knuckles (spelled correctly, the counter-culture editors among you will be pleased to know).

-This is a diverting movie that gets better as it goes on; the resolution ultimately surprised me, after initially following its expected trajectory.
+This is a diverting movie that does get better as it goes on; the resolution ultimately surprised me, after initially following its expected trajectory.

-The three young leads are good with Harry Jarvis in particular delivering a nuanced performance as Tim in a role where it would be easy to offer over-the-top shrieking and declaming.
+The three young leads are good with Harry Jarvis in particular delivering a nuanced performance as Tim in a role where it would be easy to offer over-the-top shrieking and declaiming.

 But the real standout is Fabienne Piolini-Castle, who is astonishingly good as Tim’s sister Shona.
 She steals every scene she’s in (and she’s not actually in that many of them).
-It’s a touching and moving performance of a fatherless teenage girl who struggles on, trying not to upset her mum, only able to give voice to the bullying and general nastiness of her brother in her poem for the school Poetry Slam (and it’s a really good poem).
+It’s a touching and moving performance of a fatherless teenage girl who struggles on, trying not to upset her mum, only able to give voice to the bullying and general nastiness of her brother in her poem for the school Poetry Slam.

 Watch the trailer for 2:Hrs here: